 The great thing about this type of new credit is that the actual cost to you is inexpensive for the value of the credit it gives.

-Will A Credit Builder Loan Improve Your Credit Score?
+Will A Credit Builder Loan Improve My Credit Score?

-Credit Builder Loans are a great credit building tool that when paid on-time will increase your credit history.
+Credit Builder Loans are a great credit building tool that when paid on-time will have a positive affect on credit history.

 Here’s the deal...

-If you have Bad Credit, No Credit, New to Credit, Poor Credit, or looking to Build Credit and you receive a Credit Builder Loan and make regular payments, it can't hurt your credit.
+If you have Bad Credit, No Credit, New to Credit, Poor Credit, or looking to Build Credit and you get a CBL, make the payments on time, it certainly can't hurt your credit.

 We know that your payment history plays a significant factor in determining your credit score, as much as 35%.